What Causes Thin Skin in the Elderly?

 Yes.
 Although experiences may vary, we say it is best to avoid using white textiles with Aqua Miraculorum altogether.
 Methylene Blue staining is particularly difficult to remove from fabric.

-No. Follow instructions including using only one sachet per full or nearly full standard bathtub.
+No. Follow the instructions and use only one sachet per full or nearly full standard bathtub.
 There is zero benefit to adding more than one sachet per standard full bathtub, and doing so can actually create an opposite effect to what is desired.
 In some instances some users with long exposure times have noticed a slight blue staining of cuticles or white/pale nail polish/gel.
-This fades quickly after drying and daily hand washing with soap.
+This fades quickly after drying and ordinary hand washing with soap.

-As mentioned on our instruction insert, we recommend avoiding light hair contact with the bathwater, such as blonde or gray or colored treated hair.
+As mentioned in our instructions insert, we recommend avoiding light colored (such as blonde or gray or color treated) hair contacting the bathwater.

 For best results, you should spend at least 15-20 minutes, but spend as long as you like.
 After 3 to 4 hours the possibility of staining the tub rises, so to avoid possibility of blue staining the tub, remember to drain the tub immediately after your bath.